Orbital correlations in ultrathin films of late transition metals: Introduction

-Here, we develop a Hubbard model of correlations in (111)-oriented ultrathin fcc films of late transition metals such as Co and Ni.
-Our choice of this system is motivated by the simple d-level hierarchy, enhanced correlation effects due to hopping suppression in thin films, and practical relevance for magnetic memory and sensor applications~\cite{doi:10.1063/1.2838228}.
+In this work, we utilize the Hubbard model to analyze correlations in (111)-oriented ultrathin fcc films of late transition metals such as Co and Ni.
+Our choice of this system is motivated by the relatively simple electronic structure characterized by the d-level population of about one hole per site, enhanced correlation effects due to hopping suppression in thin films, and practical relevance for magnetic memory and sensor applications~\cite{doi:10.1063/1.2838228}.

 Our main finding is illustrated in Fig.~\ref{fig:MKK}(c).
+Opposite-orbital hopping is dominant, resulting in FM orbital coupling between neighboring sites.
+Virtual hopping stabilizes an orbital singlet state - a superposition of FM-coupled orbital states of neighboring sites characterized by vanishing orbital angular momentum on each site.
+In contrast to the Kugel-Khomskii model, orbital ordering is prevented by orbital frustration due to the mismatch between orbital and crystal symmetries.
+The resulting state can be described as an orbital liquid~\cite{Khaliullin2000-xe}.

-For the d-band filling close to one hole per site, onsite Hund's coupling facilitates FM spin ordering, but in contrast to the Kugel-Khomskii model, orbital selectivity of hopping stabilizes an FM-correlated orbital singlet in the limit of negligible spin-orbit coupling (SOC) [Fig.~\ref{fig:MKK}(c)].
-SOC breaks the symmetry between the singlet components, resulting in a finite orbital moment that facilitates perpendicular magnetic anisotropy (PMA).
-These findings shed new light on the mechanisms of enhanced PMA commonly observed in ultrathin magnetic films~\cite{Bruno1989-zn,Yu2018-ef}, and suggest an approach to efficient control of PMA in magnetic nanodevices via electron correlations.
+We also show that spin-orbit coupling (SOC) breaks the symmetry between the orbital singlet components, resulting in a finite orbital moment that facilitates perpendicular magnetic anisotropy (PMA).
+This finding sheds new light on the enhanced PMA commonly observed in ultrathin magnetic films~\cite{Bruno1989-zn,Yu2018-ef} and suggests an approach to efficient control of PMA in magnetic nanodevices via electron correlations.

+The paper is organized as follows.
+In the next section, we introduce our model.
+In Section~\ref{sec:2s}, we show that the two-site approximation is equivalent to the Kugel-Khomskii model, aside from an inconsequential hopping asymmetry.
+In Section~\ref{sec:3s}, we utilize a three-site model to elucidate orbital frustration associated with the mismatch between orbital and lattice symmetries, which prevents orbital ordering in this system.
+In Section~\ref{sec:extended}, we extrapolate our analysis to an extended system.
+In Section~\ref{sec:SOC}, we show that orbital correlations can be manifested in phenomena involving SOC, focusing on magnetic anisotropy as a specific example.
+Finally, in Section~\ref{sec:discussion} we summarize our results and discuss their broader implications for other magnetic systems expected to exhibit similar orbital frustration.